WHAT WE DO

 - And promote democracy through government-to-government exchanges

-The City of Philadelphia's Sister Cities Program, a member of Sister Cities International, is funded by the Philadelphia Department of Commerce and is administered by Citizen Diplomacy International of Philadelphia, which works with the Office of the City Representative, committees, and partners to execute official exchanges.
+The City of Philadelphia's Sister Cities Program, a member of Sister Cities International, works with the City of Philadelphia, committees, and partners to execute official exchanges.
 Each Sister City is supported by volunteers who are committed to the goals and objectives of the program.

 Adding New Sister Cities